sara167/cv/index.md

 ### Projects ⛏️

+**Salamaty** *(Aug 2021- May 2022)*
+- An android app that serves bus drivers and parents during the students' school bus journey.
+- It uses Azure Face API to identify the students and marke their attendance, while the mother gets realtime time updates.
+- Technologies used: RouteXL API, Google firebase, Azure Face API.

 **Emarati Traditional Sayings** Android Game  *(April 2021)*
 - An android app that challenges the player to reorder the traditional sayings.
 - Used Android Studio and Java langauge.